HomeUpdated to 2025 tax year

 UFile steps:

-If for some reason the tax clinic does assist a client with foreign pension income, follow these steps:
+If for some reason the tax clinic is permitted to assist a client with foreign pension income, these steps should be followed:

 UFile will:

-Important: Although the name of the foreign country is entered in UFile, UFile does not know or apply treaty provisions.
-The preparer must determine or be advised by the client whether any portion of the pension is exempt.
+Important: Although the name of the foreign country is entered in UFile, UFile has no awareness of the treaty provisions and it doesn’t apply treaty provisions.